Cowboys stifle Brees, end Saints' 10-game win streak, 13-10

 MATCHING ZEKE, RAISING HIM $2

-After forcing and recovering a fumble by Cooper in the first half , Lattimore ran to one of the giant red Salvation Army kettles behind an end zone, pulled $23 out of his uniform and dropped it in.
+After forcing and recovering Cooper's fumble, Lattimore ran to one of the giant red Salvation Army kettles behind an end zone, pulled $23 out of his uniform and dropped it in.
 Lattimore is No. 23.
 In the Thanksgiving game a week earlier, Elliott (No. 21) dropped $21 into the other kettle on the same end of the field.

 GIL BRANDT IN RING OF HONOR